quenchaman/antaeus/README.md

 - Having separate database for testing is a good practice.
 I will just cleanup the current one when testing.
 - Creating a Dal abstraction for the common operations on a table.
 - Create a REST endpoint on which the client can check the status of the billing.
+- Handle case when customer is null for an invoice.

+#### Things I could not figure out how to do
+- I could not map a Pair<T, U?> to Pair<T, U> with the help of filter with U != null .... :/